 Types of tolls or access tariffs

-Though tolls are the same for the entire country and it does not matter if you are on the open or regulated market, not everyone pays the same.
+Even though tolls are regulated costs and it does not matter if you're in the free market or PVPC, not everyone pays the same.